-If using a HEAD pin add the biggest or main bead first. spacers crystals and whatever else you want on it.
+If using a HEAD pin add the biggest or main bead first.
+Spacers and crystals in between the beads and whatever else you want on it.
 Just be sure the head of the pin won't slip through the hole of the bottom bead.
-If it looks as though it might try using a seed bead to keep i from slipping through a bigger hole. (also make sure it looks right)
+If it looks as though it might, try using a seed bead to keep it from slipping through a bigger hole. (also make sure it looks right)

 if using an EYE pin then you have to do the opposite.
 The eye pin is the one the jump ring(or if you do not have any) the 'fish hook' will go through.

 4. Use your crimp tool to secure the bead (no need for crimp bead with the pins)

 5. now as I noted with Step 1 to draw.. well some of us can do a rough sketch but that doesn't always look well so I also play around with the beads

 Do a few different designs (this is easiest when using the eye & head pins) by rearranging the beads & take a picture of each design. usually 2-3

 look carefully & you will see the similarity